travis-ci/travis.rb/README.md

 * **Growl** - [growlnotify](http://growl.info/downloads#generaldownloads) has to be installed and [Growl](https://itunes.apple.com/us/app/growl/id467939042?mt=12&ign-mpt=uo%3D4) needs to be running.
 Does currently not support the Windows version of Growl.
 * **libnotify** - needs [libnotify](http://www.linuxfromscratch.org/blfs/view/svn/x/libnotify.html) installed, including the `notify-send` executable.

+### Plugins

+The `travis` binary has rudimentary support for plugins: It tries to load all files matching `~/.travis/*/init.rb`.
+Note that the APIs plugins use are largely semi-private.
+That is, they should remain stable, but are not part of the public API covered by semantic versioning.
+You can list the installed plugins via [`travis report`](#report).

+It is possible to define new commands directly in the [init.rb](https://github.com/travis-ci/travis-build/blob/master/init.rb) or to set up [lazy-loading](https://github.com/travis-ci/travis-cli-pr/blob/master/init.rb) for these.

+#### Official Plugins

+* [travis-cli-gh](https://github.com/travis-ci/travis-cli-gh#readme): Plugin for interacting with the GitHub API.

 ## Ruby Library

 There are two approaches of using the Ruby library, one straight forward with one global session: